Finding Critical PointsIn Exercises 41–50, determine all critical... | Channels for Pearson+

 Derivative

 The derivative of a function represents the rate of change of the function with respect to its variable.
-It is a fundamental tool in calculus used to find slopes of tangent lines, velocities, and optimize functions.
-For the function y = x − 3x²ᐟ³, the derivative helps identify critical points by setting it to zero or finding where it is undefined.
+It is a fundamental tool in calculus used to find slopes of tangent lines, velocities, and other rates of change.
+For the function y = x² + 2/x, the derivative is found using the power rule and the quotient rule.

 Recommended video: